Free Fitness Liability Waiver: An Extra Layer of Protection

 But what’s their actual purpose — and do you need to use them as a fitness instructor?
 Learn all about using fitness liability waivers, plus get a free template you can download below!

-Group fitness class performing box jumps.
+Group fitness performing box jumps.

 What Is a Fitness Liability Waiver?